Elvis Andrus Player Props: White Sox vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.41 team ERA ranks 19th across all league pitching staffs.
+- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.37).

 © 2023 Data Skrive.
 All rights reserved.